wwwbijay/Self-Driving-Car/README.md

-# Self-Driving-Car
+# Driving-Car using Vanilla js
-Self Driving Car Using Neural Networks and Machine Learning
+Driving Car Game Using Vanilla JS, demonstrate physics law by implementation of friction, acceleration,etc.

 # Manual Control
 Use arrow keys to control car.